Accuracy Review & Edit: Nicole Wanner, DVM - September 28th 2021

 - Non-Drug Treatments – ice, massage, heat pads, and acupuncture

-- CBD - A Cornell University Arthritis Study found that dogs given CBD at 2mg/kg twice daily dose showed a significant decrease in pain and increased activity at both week two and week 4 compared to week 0 and the placebo group.
-CBD oil for dogs may have potential to give your suffering dog a better life.
+- CBD - The Cornell University Arthritis Study found that activity scores showed a significant decrease in pain and increased activity at both week two and week 4 of CBD treatment compared to week 0 and the placebo group.
+CBD has the potential to give your suffering dog a better life.